Research Jobs at Florida International University with Visa Sponsorship

 Which visa types does Florida International University commonly use for Research roles?

 FIU most commonly uses H-1B for Research positions that require a specialty occupation degree.
 F-1 OPT and CPT are available for current students or recent graduates completing degree requirements.
-TN status is an option for Canadian and Mexican nationals in qualifying research disciplines.
+TN visa status is an option for Canadian and Mexican nationals in qualifying research disciplines.
 For longer-term sponsorship, FIU also supports EB-2 and EB-3 green card petitions for eligible researchers.

 What qualifications are expected for Research roles at Florida International University?